rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 Option | Description
 -------|-------------
 Data Retention | Configures how long your Prometheus instance retains monitoring data scraped from Rancher objects before it's purged.
-Enable Node Exporter | Configures using [node exporter](https://github.com/prometheus/node_exporter/blob/master/README.md) or not
+Enable Node Exporter | Configures using [Node Exporter](https://github.com/prometheus/node_exporter/blob/master/README.md) or not, please take a look at the [notes](#enable-node-exporter).
-Node Exporter Host Port | Configures the port on which [node exporter](https://github.com/prometheus/node_exporter/blob/master/README.md) data is exposed (i.e., data that Prometheus collects from your node hardware), if enabling node exporter.
+Node Exporter Host Port | Configures the host port on which [Node Exporter](https://github.com/prometheus/node_exporter/blob/master/README.md) data is exposed (i.e., data that Prometheus collects from your node hardware), if enabling Node Exporter.
 Enable Persistent Storage for Prometheus | Let you configure storage for Prometheus so that you can retain your metric data if your Prometheus pod fails.
 See [Persistent Storage](#persistent-storage).
 Enable Persistent Storage for Grafana | Let you configure storage so that you can retain your dashboards and configuration if your Grafana pod fails.
 See [Persistent Storage](#persistent-storage).
 Prometheus CPU Limit | Configures [the CPU resource limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu) of the Promehtues pod.